owlchester/kanka-docs/docs/source/entities/characters.md

 ### Boosts

-This tab is only available to [boosted campaigns](https://kanka.io/en-US/boosters).
+This tab is only available to [premium campaigns](https://kanka.io/en-US/premium).

 These fields include